CoolProp/CoolProp/Web/coolprop/REFPROP.rst

 If you do this, internally CoolProp will construct the full path to the ``fluids`` and ``mixtures`` directories and use them to call REFPROP's `SETUP` function when loading fluids.
 If you don't do this, CoolProp will use whatever default logic REFPROP uses to find the fluid files.

 If you wish to use a certain shared library, for example to try different REFPROP versions, you explicitly define it via ``ALTERNATIVE_REFPROP_LIBRARY_PATH``.
-This canfiguration variable makes CoolProp ignore the ``ALTERNATIVE_REFPROP_PATH`` when loading the shared library and you might have to provide the full path to your shared library here by doing something like this in python:
+This configuration variable makes CoolProp ignore the ``ALTERNATIVE_REFPROP_PATH`` when loading the shared library and you might have to provide the full path to your shared library here by doing something like this in python:

 .. ipython::